jjschuler/parcels_in_minnesota_update_v02/README.md

 A parcels\_in\_minnesota\_template then needs to be added to the geodatabase workspace.
 A zipped ArcGIS 10.2.2 geodatabase containing the template has been included in this repository.
 We recommend you unzip this in a different folder if you plan to branch and make contributions to this repository.

 The process runs from __parcels_main.py__.
-You will be prompted for your username and password for the MnGeo parcel data site (http://geoint.lmic.state.mn.us/parcels/).
+You will be prompted for your username and password for a temporary MnGeo web-accessible folder.
+If you do not have access to this folder, contact your GIS staff.

 Next I will describe the structure from the bottom up.
 The module __parcels_base_classes.py__ contains a class _**countyEtlParams**_.
 This class sets all of the variables needed for running the ETL process.
 Attributes with "\*\_exists" are for statewide schema field names where * = FIELD_NAME.
 The attribute _transferType_ defines what sort of processing needs to be done to load to the statewide schema.
 If a _transferType_ is standard across all counties, it is set in _**countyEtlParams**_.
 Otherwise it is set for each county.
 The attribute _fieldLength_ is used to shorten strings to fit it text fields.